gpaumier/gp2/src/pages/wikimedia/2018 Advancement.rst

 .. [#BoardStatement] `Statement endorsing future resourcing and direction of the organization <https://meta.wikimedia.org/wiki/Wikimedia_Foundation_Board_noticeboard/November_2017_-_Statement_endorsing_future_resourcing_and_direction_of_the_organization>`__.
 Wikimedia Foundation Board of Trustees.
 Meta-Wiki, November 2017.

-Following this directive, I started working with Lisa Seitz-Gruwell, the Foundation's Chief Advancement Officer, as well as Jeremy Gregg, to explore new revenue streams for the Wikimedia Foundation.
+Following this directive, I started working with Lisa Seitz-Gruwell, the Foundation's Chief Advancement Officer, as well as `Jeremy Gregg <https://jeremygregg.com>`__, to explore new revenue streams for the Wikimedia Foundation.
 In addition to specific proposals, I also published a :doc:`strategic summary <wikimedia-revenue-strategy>` of my reflection.

 In 2022, I led a new Revenue Strategy process to take stock of what the organization had accomplished since 2018, and determine how to develop resources to support the ambitions of the Wikimedia movement.